os-hun/os-hun/README.md

 ## Hi there👋 I'm Shun!

-Hi, I'm Shun, a web developer from Japan.
+Hi, I'm Shun, a software engineer in Japan.

 **Languages and Tools:**